erdemkutayduman/ReCapProject-backend/README.md

 -Rental table, which holds car rental information, has also been added to the system.<br>

 <b>Update 5</b><br>
-Web API layer has been created.<br>
+-Web API layer has been created.<br>

 <b>Update 6</b><br>
 -Autofac and FluentValidation support has been added to the project.<br>
 -AOP support added to the project.<br>

+<b>Update 7</b><br>
+-CarImage adding option through WebAPI has been attached to the project.<br>
+-Microsoft.AspNetCore.Http support added to the project.